lambotpm/pvpguide/Guide.md

 **Usually take -** *Angelic Feather*.
 Priest is a very immobile class this expansion.
 Feathers can help you quickly cross enemy lines to drop a Fear or pull back to safety behind a pillar.

-**Rarely take -** *Body and Soul*.
+**Sometimes take -** *Body and Soul*.
 While not an awful talent, Power Word: Shields should be spent on mitigating incoming damage on your team, not providing speed buffs.
 The one upside to this talent is that it requires almost no management and also provides another dispellable buff on your allies, forcing enemies to purge more often to get off important spells.
+Against very Purge-heavy players (aggressive Shamans, Priests, even Mages), the extra buff to churn through can be a lifesaver.

 **Rarely take -** *Masochism*.
 If you think you're going to be focused by a melee team, Masochism can help keep you alive by providing more damage reduction.
-Since Discipline Priests are pretty tanky, you won't often find teams trying to focus you down above a certain rating.
+While Discipline Priests are reasonably tanky for a healer, there is some insane damage coming out in arena right now from melee cleaves -- if you find that you're having trouble staying alive, this talent can definitely help.

 #### Row 3
 ![Talent row3](img/talent3.png)